 - Highly Differentiated Product Development Capabilities.
 We have established a cross-functional organization centered on product leadership, with teams that collaborate across functions and work closely with our network of artisan partners.
 Our product development platform and significant scale have enabled us to introduce an increasing number of new products with each collection and dramatically shorten our product lead times, while allowing us to offer greater value to our customers. - Multi-Channel Go-To-Market Ability.
 We pursue a market-based rather than a channel-based sales strategy, where we size our stores to the potential of the area that each location serves and leverage our direct channels to provide access to our complete product offering.
-This approach is designed to enhance the customer experience, generate greater sales, increase our market share and deliver higher returns on invested capital. - Fully Integrated Infrastructure.
+This approach is designed to enhance our customer experience, generate greater sales, increase our market share and deliver higher returns on invested capital. - Fully Integrated Infrastructure.
 Our infrastructure is integrated across our channels, providing strong direct sourcing capabilities, a centrally managed inventory and a reconfigured distribution network and new order management, warehouse management and point-of-sale systems.
 We believe our sophisticated operating platform provides us with significant capabilities to support our future growth.

 Our High-Performance Culture and Team.
 We have built a high-performance organization driven by a company-wide commitment to our core values of People, Quality, Service and Innovation.
-We believe our leadership team, led by our Chief Executive Officer, Carlos Alberini, is a key driver of our success and positions us to execute our long-term growth strategy.
-We also benefit from the vision and advice of Gary Friedman, our Chairman Emeritus, Creator and Curator.
+We believe our leadership team, led by our Chairman, Co-Chief Executive Officer, Creator and Curator, Gary Friedman, and our Co-Chief Executive Officer, Carlos Alberini, is a key driver of our success and positions us to execute our long-term growth strategy.